ShrewdSpirit/credman/README.md

 - SHA256 hashing for profile password
 - Multiple fields per site/serivce
 - Auto generate password
-- Sync with custom server
+- Sync with custom server and user management
 - Cross platform
 - Easy usage
 - Only one encrypted file per profile that you can carry around!
 - Encrypt files
+- Restoring profile's password in case you manage to forget it!

 ## Installation
-I'll add release binaries as soon as I implement all the features.
 You can build from source by installing [Go](https://golang.org/) and then running:

 ```